-Meanwhile, administrative services provider Intertrust (Diagram 5) surveyed more than 500 executives in the asset management, capital markets and private wealth sectors, finding that almost a third (29 per cent) admitted that just keeping up to date with the latest technology innovations was a challenge.
-The biggest skills shortages were in cloud and compliance (both 39 per cent), followed by data analytics (35 per cent) and cyber security (34 per cent).
+Meanwhile, administrative services provider Intertrust (Diagram 5) surveyed more than 500 executives in the asset management. capital markets and private wealth sectors, finding that almost a third (29%) admitted that just keeping up to date with the latest technology innovations was a challenge.
+The biggest skills shortages were in cloud and compliance (both 39%), followed by data analytics (35%) and cyber security (3%).